User Activation Email Sending Script in PHP

 This is the activate.php code, executed by clicking the activation link sent through the email.
 The activation link will contain the user id in its query string.

-This id will be received in activate.php by using $_GET request method.
+This id will be received in activate.php by using the $_GET request method.
 About this user id, the UPDATE query will be created to change the status of the user account.

 Initially, the status field will be empty, whereas it will be turned to active after activation.
 It updates the user status column value to 1.